 We seek to be active in supporting each other and our local community.

-A native Ohioan, devoted fan of British crime procedurals, and hedgehog enthusiast, Rev. Julia Nielsen serves the people of North Portland in a variety of ways.
+A native Ohioan, devoted fan of British crime procedurals, and hedgehog enthusiast, Rev. Julia 'Jules' Nielsen serves the people of North Portland in a variety of ways.
 As one of the pastors of Portsmouth Union Church, she is an ordained United Methodist deacon helping our inclusive urban United Methodist and Disciples of Christ congregation lean into the Spirit's calling to love our neighbors by creating radically inclusive community, building affordable housing on our property, and providing space for disciples of Jesus to worship, practice, and live.

-Jules believes deeply in God’s power to embrace, equip, and employ all of God’s children for the work of the Kingdom in whatever context they find themselves, and that every person can transform their corner of the world alongside God using their natural gifts of curiosity, compassion, and risk-taking creativity.
+In the midst of this, Jules believes deeply in God’s power to embrace, equip, and employ all of God’s children for the work of the Kingdom in whatever context they find themselves, and that every person can transform their corner of the world alongside God using their natural gifts of curiosity, compassion, and risk-taking creativity.

 A native Michigander, podcast junkie, and die-hard fan of the Detroit Lions, Pastor Andy serves the people of North Portland through Portsmouth Union Church, an inclusive urban United Methodist and Disciples of Christ congregation leaning into the Spirit's calling to love their neighbors by creating radically inclusive community, building affordable housing on our property, and providing space for disciples of Jesus to worship, practice, and live.
 Prior to that work, Andy was the church-planting pastor of St. Johns Community Church, a congregation whose generosity was instrumental in helping to start Christ Church: Portland.
-He, along with his wife Amy, and their boys Oskar and Milo, are all about neighborhood life in their beloved St. Johns.
+He, along with his wife Amy, and their boys Oskar and Milo, are all about neighborhood life in their beloved North Portland.

 Portsmouth Union Church is led by a congregational leadership team.
 This team is elected by the congregation.